Wollivan/SquadronLeader/rules.md

 - Attack
 - Maneuverability

-For good starting setup for new players is:
+A good starting setup for new players is:

 - Health - 3
 - Defense - 3
 - Attack - 2
 - Maneuverability - 4

-The last player to have been on a plane goes first.
+The last player to see a plane goes first.

 Each player places their plane in front of them in turn.
 It should be placed within range 1 of the edge of the table, and not closer than a ranger ruler to another player.